-PACE offers courses and immersive opportunities for students to imagine, research, create, and practice connecting their passion for music, interdisciplinary arts, and academic interests to surrounding communities in sustainable and innovative ways.
+PACE offers courses and opportunities for students to imagine, research, create, and practice connecting their enthusiasm for music, interdisciplinary arts, and academic interests to surrounding communities in sustainable and innovative ways.

-These experiences forge vibrant pathways for students, nurturing their professional development and preparing them for fulfilling careers.
+These experiences create vibrant pathways for students, nurturing their professional development and preparing them for meaningful careers.

 Our faculty are outstanding musician-educators with extensive experience—from performing in a broad range of settings, to teaching pre-kindergarten through college students and adult music learners.View Faculty

-The Division of Pedagogy, Advocacy, and Community Engagement (PACE) embraces Oberlin’s century-long tradition of educating students for public and private school music teaching while also advocating for, investigating, and practicing culturally responsive pedagogies throughout the diverse settings in which music and teaching occur in the 21st century.
+The Division of Pedagogy, Advocacy, and Community Engagement (PACE) embraces Oberlin’s century-long tradition of educating students for public and private school music teaching.
+PACE also continues the institution’s tradition of advocating for, investigating, and practicing culturally responsive pedagogies throughout the diverse settings in which music and teaching occur in the 21st century.

 PACE offers students practical opportunities to use their musical craft and pedagogical skills in schools and community settings.
 Access to the arts is a theme of social justice commonly explored in PACE.